 • Supreme Court of the United States, The Honorable Anthony M. Kennedy

-• The Honorable Pierre N. Leval
+• U.S. Court of Appeals for the Second Circuit, The Honorable Pierre N. Leval

 • U.S. District Court, District of Connecticut, The Honorable Mark R. Kravitz